StarLederer/windblade/README.md

   <a href="https://starlederer.github.io/windblade">Homepage</a> | <a href="https://starlederer.github.io/windblade?navigation=/docs">Documentation</a> (WIP) | <a href="https://github.com/unocss/unocss">UnoCSS</a> | <a href="https://tailwindcss.com/">Tailwind</a>
 </p>

+## Installation

+Please see the [Docs](https://starlederer.github.io/windblade?navigation=/docs/Usage-Installation) for installation instrucions.

+## Usage

+Documentation is in development.
+Until it is complete please follow [Tailwind's docs](https://tailwindcss.com/docs/aspect-ratio) and refer to our [documentation](https://starlederer.github.io/windblade?navigation=/docs) for differences. *You will not have to refer to Tailwind's docs once our docuentation is complete.*

 ## Progress

 - [x] All suitable Tailwind utilities implemented (all except animations).